OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: : A LANGUAGE MODEL WITH ACADEMIC KNOWLEDGE

-The key challenge for OAG-BERT lies in how to integrate knowledge into language models.
-Previous approaches~\cite{zhang2019ernie,liu2020k} mainly focus on injecting homogeneous entities and relations from knowledge graphs like Wikidata, and very few of them look into situations where there are heterogeneous entities.
+The key challenge of building \method is how to integrate the heterogeneous entity knowledge into language models.
+Most previous approaches~\cite{zhang2019ernie,liu2020k} focus on injecting homogeneous entities and relations from knowledge graphs like Wikidata, while heterogeneous entities for language models have been largely unexplored.

-To augment OAG-BERT with various types of entity knowledge, we place title, abstract along other entities from the same paper in a single sequence as one training instance (see Figure~\ref{fig:framework}).

-There are five types of entities in total.
-We treat the text features (title and abstract) of a paper as one special text entity.
-The published venue, authors, affiliations, and research fields are the rest four types of entities.
-Following the notation in OAG, we use FOS (field-of-study) to denote research fields.
-Thanks to OAG, for venues, authors, affiliations, and FOS, their names have been cleaned up, deduplicated, and unified, which enables OAG-BERT to learn a consistent representation for each entity.

-All the entities from one paper are concatenated as an input sample.
-To help the OAG-BERT model distinguish them, we use another three techniques: \textit{Heterogeneous entity type embedding}, \textit{Entity-aware 2D-positional encoding} and \textit{Span-aware entity masking}.
+To augment the language model with the heterogeneous entity knowledge, we place the text of each paper in OAG (its title and abstract) and associated entities (its authors, their affiliations, fields of study, and venue) into a single sequence as one training instance.
+To further help \method model different types of entities, we leverage the following three techniques: \textit{heterogeneous entity type embedding}, \textit{entity-aware 2D-positional encoding}, and \textit{span-aware entity masking}.

-\vpara{Heterogeneous entity type embedding. } The original BERT employs the next sentence prediction loss (NSP) to learn the relationship between sequences, which requires the use of token type embeddings to distinguish two sequences from each other.
-Tokens from two sequences are added by different token type embeddings.
-However, NSP loss is believed to harm rather than improve BERT's performance, as found in later works~\cite{joshi2020spanbert,liu2019roberta}.
-Therefore, in this work, we abandon the NSP loss and discard the old token type embeddings.

-On the other hand, in order to distinguish different types of entities, we propose to leverage entity type embedding in the pre-training process to indicate entity type, whose usage is similar to the token type embedding used in BERT.
+\vpara{Heterogeneous Entity Type Embedding. } In order to distinguish different types of entities, we propose to leverage the entity type embedding in the pre-training process to indicate the entity type, which is similar to the token type embedding used in BERT.

-For example, given the title and abstract of a paper ``ArnetMiner: extraction and mining of academic social networks", we retrieve its authors, fields of studies, venues, and affiliation entities and concatenate them into a sequence less than 512 tokens.
-For pure text (such as title and abstract), we label them with the original entity type index (e.g., 0) to acquire its entity type embedding.
-For author entities (such as Jie Tang), we label them with author type index (e.g., 1).
-So are for other entities.
-What's more, because entities are order-invariant in the sequences, we shuffle their order in a sample sequence to avoid our model to learn any positional biases of these entities.
+Figure~\ref{fig:framework} illustrates one paper example as the input of \method.
+The entities from the ``ArnetMiner'' paper are concatenated as an input sequence, whose length is limited to at most 512 tokens.
+For each type of entities, including the paper title and abstract as the text entity, we label the text string with the original entity type index, e.g., 0 for text, 1 for authors, and so on.
+Additionally, different entities should be order-invariant in the input sequence.
+We thus shuffle their order in the sequence to let the model avoid learning any positional biases of these entities.